-The following campaign organizers did an excellent job creating great GoFundMes, and following an effective sharing strategy.
+The following campaign organisers did an excellent job creating great GoFundMes, and following an effective sharing strategy.
 Curious how they did it?
 Here, we give you the top tips that made these GoFundMes successful.

 Blind in Nicaragua - Training

 Meet Alan - a Mobility Specialist.
 Alan has been working in Ometepe, Nicaragua to help the visually impaired.
-When Alan realized that he needed financial help in order to keep his work going, he started a GoFundMe to gather support from his community.
+When Alan realised that he needed financial help in order to keep his work going, he started a GoFundMe to gather support from his community.

 Here are some winning things that Alan did:

 - Creatively added "bold" headlines to each paragraph so that his story would be a breeze for his supporters to read through.

 - Photos throughout the story really livened up the layout.

 - Came up with a sharing strategy to maximise support.

 The result?
 Alan raised $1,410 to support his efforts to change the lives of people in Ometepe.

 Glen had been living in his car in a Target store car park and was ready for a fresh start in life.
 The only thing holding him back?
 Fear of sharing his story with his community.
 With a little support and encouragement from the GoFundMe team, Glen created a GoFundMe he was proud to share.